 By surveying weeds in late winter and keeping track of your observations (example form— ), you can identify any species that escaped control from earlier management and know what perennials are present.
 If herbicides were used, surveying identifies whether you need to change to a different herbicide.

 Keep survey records so that you can track weed population information from year to year to better understand ongoing weed control problems such as resistance.

 How to survey your fields for spring and winter weeds:

 Information collected over a period of years tells you how weed populations may be changing and how effective your management operations have been.
 This way you can return and see how well your weed management actions are working.

-Nonchemical controls.
-An especially effective method of weed control before planting vines is to cultivate, then irrigate to germinate new weeds, and cultivate again to destroy seedling weeds.
+An especiallyeffective method of weed control before planting vines is to cultivate, then irrigate to germinate new weeds, and cultivate again to destroy seedling weeds.
 Frequent cultivation lowers weed seed populations in the soil, thus reducing weed growth.
 At least two cycles of cultivation, irrigation, followed by a shallow cultivation are needed for a marked reduction in weed seedlings.
 Unfortunately, this method is not effective on established perennial weeds.

 A method of control for perennial grasses such as bermudagrass and johnsongrass is to cultivate the soil when it is very dry.
 Cultivation cuts the rhizomes into small pieces so they can dry.
 The soil is reworked frequently using spring tooth harrows to pull new rhizomes to the surface and dry them out as well.
 If the soil is irrigated or rain occurs before total control of the perennial plant is achieved, the rhizome pieces will begin to grow and the effectiveness of this practice is reduced.
 By the same token, working the soil when wet can increase the population of perennial weeds, because each piece of cut rhizome can root and develop into a new plant.